 Slightly challenging.
 To grow the strongest neuronal connections, do something you are not already an expert at.
 The tasks should be slightly above your current abilities, but not so difficult that they are frustrating.
 Seek out “head-scratching moments” that require you to actively think through new information and problem solve.

 Absorbing.
 You should feel engaged and interested in the tasks you do so that you spend more time doing them.
-More time spent doing the activity = more neuronal connections!

 Varied.
 Mix up the activities you do so that you grow neuronal connections in different areas of your brain.

 The best cognitive reserve activities are different for everyone, given that everyone has different interests.
-Examples include learning a new language, a new route to work, a new gardening technique, new information about a topic you love, watching educational television, and any other task that is Slightly challenging, Absorbing, Varied, and Enlarges your knowledge.
+Examples include learning a new language, a new route to work, a new gardening technique, or new information about a topic you love, watching educational television, and any other task that is Slightly challenging, Absorbing, Varied, and Enlarges your knowledge.
 You can even integrate SAVE characteristics into your existing activities.
 For example, to challenge your memory during a meeting, you could quiz yourself on the details of a new issue, or try to remember the names of new people who were discussed.